 Community Coalition Registration Policy and Process

-In order to be considered for state funding, community coalitions must register with the Division of Alcohol and Drug Abuse (ADA) on an annual basis.
-This funding includes mini-grants, Regional Development Funds, training and technical assistance funds, and any other funds that ADA supports.
+In order to be considered for state funding, community coalitions must register with the Division of Behavioral Health (DBH) on an annual basis.
+This funding includes mini-grants, Regional Development Funds, training and technical assistance funds, and any other funds that DBH supports.

 Community Coalition Requirements:

 - Community coalitions shall have a mission, purpose and clearly defined goals with action objectives that relate to substance abuse prevention.

 - Community coalitions shall have clearly defined issues to address which relate to ATOD.

 - Community coalitions shall have existing membership lists, which shall include a minimum of five (5) representatives from any of the following groups; parents, youth, social services, public health departments, health facilities, schools k-12, colleges and universities in the community, law enforcement, faith community, media, local ethnic groups, civic or neighborhood programs, demographic representatives, business and civic leaders, elected officials, and concerned citizens.

 - Community coalitions shall have an established meeting schedule with documentation of attendance records and meeting minutes.
 Newly formed coalitions may submit their existing meeting schedule and minutes from their period of origination.

 - Community coalitions shall be expected to meet, at the minimum, on a quarterly basis.

 - Community coalitions shall demonstrate a working relationship with their Regional Support Center to strengthen their service capacity and their effective utilization of existing community resources.